NRCM currently has 1 job opening.

 - Ability to learn policy issues quickly, and to translate complex issues in simple and persuasive terms.

-- Ability to supervise staff; provide, receive, and respond to ongoing feedback.
+- Ability to supervise staff; and provide, receive, and respond to ongoing feedback.

-- Ability to work with diverse constituencies, including legislators, staff from other non-profits, business leaders, the NRCM membership, and the general public.
+- Ability to work with diverse constituencies, including legislators, staff from other non-profit organizations, business leaders, NRCM members, and the general public.

 - Enterprising, motivated, entrepreneurial, and undaunted.